July 28, 2020 | By Patrick T. McCloskey

 The good news is that directors can protect themselves from personal liability9 by complying with BCL § 717(a), the statutory standard for a director’s duties.10 BCL § 717(a) expressly provides that, in performing their duties, directors are entitled to rely on information, opinions, reports or statements (including financial statements or other financial data) prepared or presented by officers, employees, counsel, public accountants or other persons whom the director believes to be competent in the area.11 Accordingly, directors can avert the personal liability trap by enlisting competent officers, employees, lawyers and/or accountants who render an opinion or report on the dividend criteria after analyzing the relevant financial information.

-For New York limited liability companies (LLCs), Section 508(a) of the New York Limited Liability Company Law (LLCL) prohibits distributions to the extent that, at the time of the distribution, after giving effect to the distribution, the LLC’s liabilities exceed the fair market value of its assets.12 For purposes of this calculation, liabilities to members on account of their membership interest and liabilities for which creditor recourse is limited to specified property are excluded—with the fair market of such specified property limited to the amount it exceeds the applicable limited recourse liability.13 Unless otherwise agreed, a member who receives a distribution in violation of LLCL § 508(a) has potential personal liability for three (3) years, but only if such member had knowledge of the violation at the time of the distribution.14
+For New York limited liability companies (LLCs), Section 508(a) of the New York Limited Liability Company Law (LLCL) prohibits distributions to the extent that, at the time of the distribution, after giving effect to the distribution, the LLC’s liabilities exceed the fair market value of its assets.12 For purposes of this calculation, liabilities to members on account of their membership interest and liabilities for which creditor recourse is limited to specified property are excluded—with the fair market of such specified property limited to the amount it exceeds the applicable limited recourse liability.13 A member who knowingly receives a distribution in violation of LLCL § 508(a) has potential personal liability for three (3) years or longer if otherwise agreed.14

 Similar to the above referenced BCL provisions, an LLC cannot exculpate managers for violations of LLCL § 508(a) through the LLC’s constituent documents.15 However, in discharging their LLCL statutory duties,16 LLC managers, like corporate directors, can protect themselves by relying on information, reports or statements (including financial statements and other financial data) presented by agents, employees, counsel, public accountants and other persons with professional or expert competence.17